ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 The first version (`fibo`) takes two extra parameters: the two previously computed Fibonacci numbers.

 The second version (`fib`) uses the first two Fibonacci numbers as initial values.
-There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called “tail call elimination.”
+There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called [tail call elimination](https://en.wikipedia.org/wiki/Tail_call).
 This turns recursivity into imperative iteration in the generated native code and leads to improved performances.

 > Note: Notice that the `fib` function has three parameters (`m n i`) but only two arguments were passed (`0 1`).
 This is called *partial application*.